-Where specified in the relevant Supplement, a Fund may enter into SFTs, which include repurchase agreements, reverse repurchase agreement and/or securities lending agreements for efficient portfolio management purposes in accordance with the limits and conditions set down in the Central Bank UCITS Regulations and the SFTR.
+Where specified in the relevant Supplement, a Sub-Fund may enter into SFTs, which include repurchase agreements, reverse repurchase agreement and/or securities lending agreements for efficient portfolio management purposes in accordance with the limits and conditions set down in the Central Bank UCITS Regulations and the SFTR.

-Please refer to the section above entitled "Efficient Portfolio Management", sub-paragrpah "Repurchase/Reverse Repurchase and Stock lending Arrangements for the Purposes of Efficient Portfolio Management" for descriptions of repurchase agreements, reverse repurchase agreements and stock lending arrangements.
-Please refer to the section below entitled "Total Return Swaps" for additional information in relation to the use of total return swaps by a Fund.
+Please refer to the section above entitled "Efficient Portfolio Management", sub-paragraph "Repurchase/Reverse Repurchase and Stock lending Arrangements for the Purposes of Efficient Portfolio Management" for descriptions of repurchase agreements, reverse repurchase agreements and stock lending arrangements.
+Please refer to the section below entitled "Total Return Swaps" for additional information in relation to the use of total return swaps by a Sub-Fund.

-The maximum exposure and the expected exposure of each Fund with respect to SFTs shall be disclosed in the relevant Supplement for the Fund, where applicable.
+The maximum exposure and the expected exposure of each Sub-Fund with respect to SFTs shall be disclosed in the relevant Supplement for the Sub-Fund, where applicable.

-Where a Fund enters into a repurchase agreement under which it sells securities to the counterparty, it will incur a financing cost from engaging in this transaction which will be paid to the relevant counterparty.
-Cash collateral received by a Fund under a repurchase agreement is typically reinvested in order to generate a return greater than the financing costs incurred by the Fund.
-In such circumstances, the Fund will be exposed to market risk and to the risk of failure or default of the issuer of the relevant security in which the cash collateral has been invested.
-Furthermore, the ICAV retains the economic risks and rewards of the securities which it has sold to the counterparty and therefore it is exposed to market risk in the event that it repurchases such securities from the counterparty at the pre-determined price which is higher than the value of the securities.
+Where a Sub-Fund enters into a repurchase agreement under which it sells securities to the counterparty, it will incur a financing cost from engaging in this transaction which will be paid to the relevant counterparty.
+Cash collateral received by a Sub-Fund under a repurchase agreement is typically reinvested in order to generate a return greater than the financing costs incurred by the Sub-Fund.
+In such circumstances, the Sub-Fund will be exposed to market risk and to the risk of failure or default of the issuer of the relevant security in which the cash collateral has been invested.
+Furthermore, the Sub-Fund retains the economic risks and rewards of the securities which it has sold to the counterparty and therefore it is exposed to market risk in the event that it repurchases such securities from the counterparty at the pre-determined price which is higher than the value of the securities.

-There is no global exposure generated by a Fund as a result of entering into reverse repurchase arrangements, nor do any such arrangements result in any incremental market risk unless the additional income which is generated through finance charges imposed by the ICAV on the counterparty is reinvested, in which case the Fund will assume market risk in respect of such investments.
+There is no global exposure generated by a Sub-Fund as a result of entering into reverse repurchase arrangements, nor do any such arrangements result in any incremental market risk unless the additional income which is generated through finance charges imposed by the Manager, on behalf of the relevant Sub-Fund on the counterparty is reinvested, in which case the Sub-Fund will assume market risk in respect of such investments

-Finance charges received by a Fund under a stock-lending agreement may be reinvested in order to generate additional income.
-Similarly cash collateral received by a Fund may also be reinvested in order to generate additional income.
-In both circumstances, the Fund will be exposed to market risk in respect of any such investments.
+Finance charges received by a Sub-Fund under a stock-lending agreement may be reinvested in order to generate additional income.
+Similarly cash collateral received by a Sub-Fund may also be reinvested in order to generate additional income.
+In both circumstances, the Sub-Fund will be exposed to market risk in respect of any such investments.

-All revenues arising from securities financing transactions and total return swaps, net of direct and indirect operational costs and fees, shall be returned to the relevant Fund.
+All revenues arising from securities financing transactions and total return swaps, net of direct and indirect operational costs and fees, shall be returned to the relevant Sub-Fund.
 This shall include fees and expenses paid to the counterparties to the relevant transactions/securities lending agents which will be at normal commercial rates plus VAT, if applicable.

-Information on the revenues generated under such transactions shall be disclosed in the annual and semiannual reports of the ICAV, along with entities to whom direct and indirect operational costs and fees relating to such transactions are paid.
+Information on the revenues generated under such transactions shall be disclosed in the annual and semiannual reports of the Fund, along with entities to whom direct and indirect operational costs and fees relating to such transactions are paid.
 Such entities may include the Manager, the Depositary or entities related to the Manager or the Depositary.